MHK2005/ATScan/README.md

-# ATScan — ATS Resume Analyzer & Builder
+# ATScan — Resume Analyzer & Builder

 ## What is ATScan?